 On telly, I’m a regular expert on documentary series Impossible Engineering, which looks at how the innovators of the past have enabled the technological marvels in the modern world.
 I’ve also been on The One Show, ITV News, and the brilliantly entitled Through the Wormhole with Morgan Freeman, and talked on BBC Radio 4, and the BBC World Service.

 Online, I front the YouTube series Lab, Camera, Action!, which I write, present and co-produce.
-The videos have racked up over 150,000 views, and the Transit of Venus video was picked as one of the Guardian 10 science videos of 2012.
+Across YouTube, my videos have racked up over a quarter of a million views, and the Transit of Venus video was picked as one of the Guardian 10 science videos of 2012.

 I’m also a very experienced live presenter, talking to secondary students, teachers and the general public in venues from lecture theatres to actual theatres.
 I’ve spoken in dozens of schools, at the Cheltenham Science Festival, Festival of the Spoken Nerd and Robin Ince’s Christmas shows.